article background

 How can I reduce my water bill costs?

-Chances are you’re not overly happy with the price you’re paying for water.
-There is a silver lining though – by being mindful of a few things, you can easily start to see your overall water costs trickle downhill.
 You should start by identifying where the greatest water consumption is coming from and take some practical measures to reduce it.
 This could mean taking shorter showers, only using the dishwasher or washing machine when you really need to, or simply turning the tap off when you brush your teeth!
-From here, you’ll be able to better recognise ways to save and hopefully, be better than average.
+From here, you’ll be able to better recognise ways to save and hopefully, lower those water bills.

 Image credits: Roman R/Shutterstock.com, MichaelHahn/Shutterstock.com